All have turned aside, they have together become corrupt; there is no one who does good, not even one.

 Christianity celebrates a meek savior who saw the intrinsic value in people regardless of their race, their past, or their status.
 He called for the lifting up of those who were downcast and mistreated by society.
 He called for sacrificial love of the disenfranchised.
 To reflect compassion.
 Generosity.
 Selflessness.
 He thought that we were valuable enough to give his own life for.
 Christianity should be, by definition, a mirror image of Christ’s love for humanity, and an example of integrity and truth, even to one’s own detriment.
-I don’t see this character of Jesus Christ in today’s American Christians anymore.
+I don’t see the character of Jesus Christ in today’s American Christians.

 Continue reading “Evangelical Christianity has Become Alien to me”